ohylime/ChromeExtensionStictch/README.md

 # 2019 Christmas Present

 Chrome extension where Stitch will follow you around in your chrome browser.
-If you get tired of him you can put him away or make him sit in the corder.
+If you get tired of him you can put him away or make him sit in the corner.

 Created this chrome extension for friend who loves Stitch.